johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

 Installation instructions for Home Assistant can be found on the [Getting Started](https://www.home-assistant.io/getting-started/) page of the Home Assistant website.

 **Download location Home-Assistant OS** for Pi Zero W, used in this configuration, is not listed on the website but is available at: [https://github.com/home-assistant/operating-system/releases](https://github.com/home-assistant/operating-system/releases) for pi Zero W choose: hassos\_rpi0-w-x.xx.img.xz.

+Note: Since the release of HA OS 7.0 the Pi Zero isn't supported anymore.
+See [this Github Pull request](https://github.com/home-assistant/operating-system/pull/1638).
+The 6.6 version is still available for download.
+However it is uncertain how long the Home Assistant latest core will be running on this version 6.
+For running a future proof hardware configuration, the RPi3 or above seems to be a better choice.

 Arduino IDE (for uploading Arduino sketches to the arduino mcu)